-However, is it worth noting there is no ’best 5G stock’ or everyone would buy it.
-In this article, we analyse past performance and market analysts estimates to provide objective information that can help you make future investment decisions, if you choose to, in the 5G revolution.
+In this article, we analyse past performance and market analyst estimates to provide objective information that can help you make future investment decisions in the 5G revolution.

-1G was predominate in the 1980s alongside the very first mobile phones.
-Here, mobile technology was not accessible to everyone as a mobile phone cost somewhere around £3,000.
+1G arrived in the 1980s alongside the very first mobile phones.
+Mobile technology was not accessible to everyone, with a mobile phone costing around £3,000.

 2G was widely used in the 1990s.
-On 2G, users could send texts for the first time.
+Users could send texts for the first time.
 Around this time, the public started to adopt mobile phones on a larger scale.

 3G was used mainly in the 2000s and was a major breakthrough.
 3G is still in use today and compared to previous generations can transfer larger amounts of data, enabling video calls, file sharing and easy internet connectivity.

 5G was initially released in 2018.
-However, as time passes more and more users are connecting via 5G connections.
-Many believe that 5G will not just speed up the connection of mobile connectivity, but will revolutionise how we connect wirelessly.
-They hypothesise the speed and connectivity increases of the 5G network will underpin trends such as IoT (internet of things), smart cities and big data.
+It's not widely available yet, but more and more users are connecting via 5G.
+Many believe that 5G will revolutionise how we connect wirelessly.
+It's predicted that the speed of the 5G network will underpin trends such as IoT (internet of things), smart cities and big data.

-The expansion of 5G is increasing every day but it is not expected to be globally available until 2025.
-Many companies are aiming to be at the front of the 5G revolution, capitalising from the widespread adoption of wireless technology.
+While the expansion of 5G is increasing rapidly, it's not expected to be globally available until 2025.
+Many companies are aiming to be at the forefront of this 5G revolution, capitalising from the widespread adoption of wireless technology.

-We review the best 5G stocks that are directly related to the building and adoption of the 5G network.
-The below stocks are picked based upon their relevance to the 5G rollout, hence the ‘best 5G’ stocks are chosen based on their relevance to 5G and not on their investment potential.
-Therefore, please use the below information as a guide to help determine which stocks you find interesting, and then conduct your own research before partaking in any investment decisions.
+We review a selection of 5G stocks that are directly related to the building and adoption of the 5G network, not on their investment potential.
+The below information should be used as a guide to help determine which stocks you find interesting, and it's important to then conduct your own research before investing.

 Qualcomm is a technology company headquartered in San Diego, California.
 They design and create software and chips for use in wireless equipment like mobile phones.
-Additional to this, Qualcomm develop and commercialise wireless technologies and have previously licensed many technologies related to 3G and 4G technology.
+Qualcomm also develop and commercialise wireless technologies and have previously licensed many technologies related to 3G and 4G technology.

-For 5G technologies, more connected devices result in more income for Qualcomm due to growth in licensing sales.
+For 5G technologies, more connected devices result in greater income for Qualcomm, due to growth in licensing sales.
 Last year Qualcomm reached an agreement with Apple for the supply of their chipset in a multi-year deal, concreting the pivotal role Qualcomm could play in 5G technologies.
-5G presents a big opportunity for Qualcomm as its chips enable communications in everything from mobile phones to IoT devices and autonomous cars.
+As 5G goes beyond mobile phones, it presents a big opportunity for Qualcomm; its chips enable communications in everything from IoT devices to autonomous cars.

-Qualcomm is a profitable company with a market cap of around $91b* and has paid a consistent dividend, even following the coronavirus crisis.
-The company has a strong balance sheet with lots of cash at hand to weather hard times and drive their innovations even further.
+Qualcomm is a profitable company with a market cap of around $91bn and has paid a consistent dividend, even following the Covid-19 crisis.
+The company has a strong balance sheet with lots of cash at hand to weather hard times and drive innovation.

 Ericsson is a telecommunications equipment and services company headquartered in Stockholm, Sweden.
 They offer services, software and infrastructure in information communication technologies and have around a 27% market share in 2G/3G and 4G mobile network infrastructures.
-Therefore, it is no surprise that Ericsson is heavily invested in the 5G revolution.
+It's no surprise that Ericsson is heavily invested in the 5G revolution.

-Ericsson provides hardware and services that assist telecom providers to upgrade their networks to accommodate the speed increases of 5G technology and had 81 deals signed by February 2020.
-Additional to the 81 agreements Ericsson boasts, 25 of its networks are also live.
-In terms of 5G Ericsson has a strong position, being the first company to deploy 5G networks across 4 continents, and claiming it supports the largest range of supported devices for 5G connections.
+Ericsson provides hardware and services that help telecom providers upgrade their networks to accommodate the speed increases of 5G technology, with 81 deals signed by February 2020.
+Additional to the agreements Ericsson boasts, 25 of its networks are also live.
+In terms of 5G, Ericsson has a strong position, being the first company to deploy 5G networks across four continents, and claiming it supports the largest range of supported devices for 5G connections.

-Ericsson is a profitable company, with a market cap of around $29B*.
-ERIC has also paid a fairly consistent dividend and noted that Covid-19 had limited impact on their operating income and cash in the first quarter of 2020.
+Ericsson is a profitable company, with a market cap of around $29bn.
+ERIC has also paid a fairly consistent dividend and noted that Covid-19 had a limited impact on its operating income and cash in the first quarter of 2020.
 With its strong position and fundamentals, Ericsson has the chance to be at the forefront of the 5G revolution.

 Nokia is a telecommunications and consumer electronics company headquartered in Espoo, Finland.
 Shortly behind Ericsson, Nokia claims 67 5G contracts and currently has 19 live networks.
 Nokia currently holds a market share of around 27% outside of China and boasts than it has won 100% of the contracts it has gone for outside of China, and 90% in China.

-Nokia is a successful company with a market cap of around $24B*.
-Additionally, Nokia pays a strong dividend for the company’s positioning.
+Nokia is a successful company with a market cap of around $24bn, and pays a strong dividend for the company’s positioning.
 Considering these factors, Nokia could be a good 5G stock to buy that is not a market-leader.
-Stocks that are market-challengers can provide an interesting investment opportunity as they can sometimes beat the market’s expectations.
+Stocks that are market-challengers can provide an interesting investment opportunity as they can sometimes beat market expectations.

 Verizon is a telecommunications provider headquartered in New York, U.S. Verizon chose Ericsson to help upgrade their core network so it is capable of managing 5G speed and communication upgrades.
 Verizon is hoping to drive its future profitability by the growth in its wireless technologies.

-When investing into 5G stocks it can be hard to determine who the winners and losers will be, as 5G still has a long way to go.
+When investing in 5G stocks, it can be hard to determine who the winners and losers will be, as 5G still has a long way to go.
 A common way to get exposure to an industry or technological development in a simple manner is with an ETF or share basket.

 These products help provide exposure to a variety of stocks that are related to 5G technologies.
 This helps spread the risk between multiple companies, but is treated in a similar way to an individual stock.

-Our 5G share basket helps provide exposure to 21 stocks that are related to 5G technologies.
-Our analysts have done the hard work to discover current and emerging trends driving the 5G sector, and the companies best placed to reap the potential rewards.
-This way, you can be assured that our 5G share basket represents the wider 5G sector.
-Open a trading account here if you want to trade on our 5G share basket.
+Our 5G share basket helps provide exposure to 21 stocks related to 5G technologies.
+Our analysts have done the hard work to discover current and emerging trends driving the 5G sector, and companies well-placed to succeed.
+To trade on our 5G share basket, you can open a demo or live account below.